juliusl/get-layers/readme.md

 This is based on code that is currently a WIP so certain things won't work such as:
 - v1 repositories
 - http://
+- So far I've only tested docker hub anonymous and ACR

 Lastly, I have only added support for oauth, but certificates are coming soon.